-Third party sites like Vimeo are much easier and SEO friendlier way to have videos on your site.
+Third-party sites like Vimeo are a much easier and SEO friendlier way to have videos on your site.
 And, as we explained, it’s done within a minutes without having to worry about page load, optimization, and overall website performance.

 Feel free to leave us a comment if you have anything else to add or have any questions on the matter.